wung-s/doc.sitespeed.io/documentation/performance-dashboard/index.md

 ## Setup the containers

 It is easy to setup the containers.
-The only thing you need to do is setup directories where you store the data and start the containers.
+The only thing you need to do is set up directories where you store the data and start the containers.

 ### Graphite
 First we want to have have Graphite to store the metrics.
 You want to store the data outside of your containers, so create an directory where you store the data.
 In this example we put it in */data/graphite/storage/whisper*